 - The receiver SHALL perform an automatic check of the information carried in the platform's Home Channel(s) at regular intervals (e.g. at a specified hour and with a specified frequency) or whenever possible - The automatic scan can be performed both in standby mode (recommended) and in operate mode (optional).
 In case of receivers with constraints on power consumption in stand-by mode, the automatic check will be performed before either entering or leaving stand-by mode.
 Refer to the following table for automatic channel scan default settings. - The automatic scan in either mode can be disabled separately by the user, but, as a default setting, it should be active only in stand-by mode.
 In case user would decide to disable automatic search for new channels in standby mode he/she should be warned that this way the capability of automatically tracking evolution of networks and services will be hindered.
-For this purpose a message like "Warning!
+For this purpose, a message like "Warning!
 After disabling this feature the receiver won't be any more able to keep your channel list automatically updated with respect to services on-air" (Italian translation: "Attenzione!
-Disabilitando questa funzione il ricevitore non sarà più in grado di aggiornare automaticamente la lista canali in base a quelli effettivamente trasmessi") should be presented. - When the receiver performs the check it compares any single service found in NIT{actual} and/or in any NIT{other} or BAT possibly present on the Home Channel(s) and/or in OSDT with the list of services already registered for the platform.
-This comparison will be based on frequency, Ts_id, On_id and Service_id of the broadcast services and on OSDT's DVBTriplet of linear IP services.. - For those services already registered in the service list, the receiver SHALL: - detect a "service_name" change and update it unless it was manually edited by the end user; - if automatic ordering is active, move an existing service to the new position indicated by the LCN;
+Disabilitando questa funzione il ricevitore non sarà più in grado di aggiornare automaticamente la lista canali in base a quelli effettivamente trasmessi") should be presented. - When the receiver performs the check, it compares any single service found in NIT{actual} and/or in any NIT{other} or BAT possibly present on the Home Channel(s) with the list of services already registered for the platform.
+This comparison will be based on frequency, Ts_id, On_id and Service_id of the broadcast services (for DVB-I services, the UniqueIdentifier associated to that service shall be identified). - For those services already registered in the service list, the receiver SHALL: - detect a "service_name" change and update it unless it was manually edited by the end user;

+for non DVB-I installations, if automatic ordering is active, move an existing service to the new position indicated by the LCN;